KingDuckZ/dindexer/docs/posts/03_dindexer_v015b_released.md

-#     v0.1.5b released     #
+#     dindexer v0.1.5b released     #
 ##    Release notes                ##

 It's been a while since the last version number change, and as you might already know from reading the README file v0.1.4b had a major flaw and it shouldn't be used at all.
-I've been exceptionally busy between that release and now, thus the long wait. dindexer however has not been put aside during this time!
+I've been exceptionally busy between that release and now, thus the long wait. #dindexer however has not been put aside during this time!
 Here is what has changed in this release:

 *Features and usability*